LucyL-J/estimu/README.md

 When the input is set to `mod = "selection"`, parameters are inferred under null, homogeneous- and heterogeneous-response models the best model/model version is selected.
 - If value(s) for the differential mutant fitness are passed, only model versions with fixed differential mutant fitness are compared.
 - If no value for the differential mutant fitness is passed, model versions with differential mutant fitness set $=1$ and versions with it inferred as a joint (and as two separate parameters in the case of the homogeneous-response model) are compared.
-- If no value for the fraction of on-cells is passed, the heterogeneous-response model version with relative division rate of on-cells set $=0$, and the version with both the relative division and the fraction of on-cells inferred are considered in the model selection (and compared with null and homogeneous-response model)
+- If no value for the relative division rate of on-cells is passed, the heterogeneous-response model version with relative division rate of on-cells set $=0$, and the version with both the relative division and the fraction of on-cells inferred are considered in the model selection (and compared with null and homogeneous-response model).
-- If a value for the fraction of on-cells is passed, it is fixed in the inference under the heterogeneous-response.
-The model version with the relative division rate of on-cells set $=0$, and the version with the relative division rate of on-cells inferred are considered in the model selection.
+- If a value for the relative division of on-cells is passed, the heterogeneous-response model version with fixed relative division rate and inferred fraction of on-cells, and the version with the relative division rate of on-cells set $=0$, are considered in the model selection (and compared with null and homogeneous-response model).
 - Model selection between nested models/model versions is done using likelihood ratio tests (LRTs); and using the AIC/BIC for models that are not nested.

 ### Estimation output